Fcena/GraphSearchAlgorithm/README.txt

 		http://acm.hdu.edu.cn/showproblem.php?pid=3342

 		Kosaraju.cpp
-		Tarjan.cpp, you can test this two files at: http://acm.hdu.edu.cn/showproblem.php?pid=2767
+		Tarjan.cpp, you can test these two files at: http://acm.hdu.edu.cn/showproblem.php?pid=2767

 		Each file is independent, more information at